How to Use Bulk Herbs

 Here’s an easy-to-follow recipe for making your own herbal tincture:

-• 1 cup of dried herbs (or 2 cups of fresh herbs)
+• 1 cup dried herb (or 2 cups fresh)

 Instructions: